pyg-team/pytorch_geometric/docs/source/tutorial/neighborloader.rst

                 x_all = torch.cat(xs, dim=0)
             return x_all

-the number of SAGE layers in a GNN model is the same as the depth K in the GraphSAGE algorithm.
+The number of SAGE layers in a GNN model is the same as the depth K in the GraphSAGE algorithm.

+Note: We implement layer-wise approach in ``inference`` function.
+The layer-wise approach avoids neighbor explosion by conducting computation layer by layer in GNN models.
+To fit the memory of GPU, evaluation is conducted in small batch.
+Target nodes in different batches compute intermediate embeddings for their common neighbors multiple times, resulting in repetitive computation.
+Neighbor explosion is prominent for model evaluation because it usually uses the full neighborhood as opposed to the neighbor sampling in training You can refer to `DGI <https://dl.acm.org/doi/pdf/10.1145/3580305.3599805>`__ figure 3 to learn the difference in detail.

 Train
 -----------